• Skip to primary navigation

 denim pom pom flowers

-I liked the mason jar vase I used on the mantle for these denim thistles as you can also see the stem.
-But, I think these jeans flowers would look great in the Shibori indigo planters and jean planter I made.
+I liked the mason jar vase on the mantle for these denim thistles, as you can also see the stem.
+But I think these jeans flowers would look great in the Shibori indigo planters and jean planter I made.
+They also looked good next to the denim bunnies I made for my mantle.

-Also denim and leather is always a good combo, so perhaps I could put some in my leather Boho vase.
+Also, denim and leather are always a good combo so I could put some in my leather Boho vase.

-As well as faux fabric flowers, I make faux plants such as sweater felt cacti and plastic bottle succulents.
-Jean scraps are also fun to repurpose into other nature-themed crafts such as denim feathers and faux moths taxidermy.
+As well as faux fabric flowers, I make fake plants such as sweater felt cacti and plastic bottle succulents.
+Jean scraps are fun to repurpose into other nature-themed crafts, such as denim feathers and faux moths taxidermy.

 close up denim jeans flowers